kind3r/getting-started-with-your-artillery-printer/32bit-mks-sgen-l-upgrade.md

 Make sure you have plenty of space on your workbench and move the X gauntry up top so it stays out of the way.

-Before you remove your old board, connect it to a terminal and save the output of your `M503` so that you can later compare it with the defaults for the new board in case want to restore some of your old settings.
+**Before you remove your old board**, connect it to a terminal and save the output of your `M503` so that you can later compare it with the defaults for the new board in case want to restore some of your old settings.
 This will be especially useful in setting your [BLTouch Z-Offset](upgrades.html#auto-bed-leveling).

 ## Board setup